HAVE REGULAR COMMITTEE MEETINGS

 - Should be a good organizer and have an understanding of floor plans and booth expectations

-IF NOT USING QBS: This person is responsible for coordinating the space for Exhibits.
+IF NOT USING DELANEY: This person is responsible for coordinating the space for Exhibits.
 This includes obtaining a show decorator and working with the decorator to decide how big the booth spaces are, and how many to have.
 Need to order skirted tables, chairs, wastebaskets, pipe and drape, ID signs, and sometimes electricity and/or wireless.
 Need to work with facilities and decorators on timing for exhibitors setup/tear down.
 Also need to contact potential Exhibitors to exhibit during the meeting, in addition to making sure payment is collected.
 Need to work with decorator to prepare exhibitor service kit.
 Need to prepare an exhibitor contract.
-Need to prepare a badge request form and coordinate with Beth/William for badges.
+Need to prepare a badge request form and coordinate with Lindsey/William for badges.

 Student Volunteer Chair:

 - Should be a good organizer, and also someone with whom the students can relate in order to get them involved

 Job Description: Works with committee and GSA to find out what student volunteer positions are needed during the meeting, and how many hours are going to be requested from them.
 This person will be the contact for all students both before and during the meeting.
 A special code is needed to be passed along to student volunteers in order to register for the meeting.
 Onsite, this person oversees all student volunteer jobs making sure all are covered.